videotramites/vtramit/README.md

 # VTramit

-Nextcloud App for administrative proceedings with public administrations through Videoconferences
+Nextcloud App for administrative proceedings with public administrations through Videoconferences.

+This APP has been developed by [FLOSS](https://floss.cat) for [Barcelona City Council](https://ajuntament.barcelona.cat) under AGPL v3 license.

 ## Development setup
 ### Install from git